-Soper runs Canada’s largest real estate brokerage enterprise, Bridgemarq Real Estate Services (OTCMKTS: BREUF).
-The group owns and operates the brands Royal LePage, Via Capitale and Johnston & Daniel, collectively consisting of nearly 19,000 agents in approximately 670 company-owned and franchised offices.
+Soper runs Canada’s largest real estate brokerage enterprise, Bridgemarq Real Estate Services.
+The group owns and operates the brands Royal LePage, Via Capitale and Johnston & Daniel, collectively consisting of nearly 21,000 agents in over 700 company-owned and franchised offices.
 Bridgemarq, long one of Canada’s largest residential real estate companies, has produced steady and consistent results under the leadership of Soper, who assumed the CEO role 20 years ago in 2002.

 Siblings OB Jacobi and Jill Jacobi Wood and Wood’s husband Geoff run this nearly five-decade-old, family-owned company.
-Based in Seattle, the company operates brokerages and a franchise brand in 10 western U.S. states.
-In 2021, Windermere acquired large Sacramento, California-based brokerage Lyon Real Estate, which brought over 800 agents and nearly $2.9 billion in annual sales to the company’s 2020 volume of nearly $41 billion in annual sales.
+Based in Seattle, Windermere is the largest regional real estate company in the Western U.S. with more than 6,000 agents and 300 offices in 10 states.
+The company does over $51 billion in annual sales.

 Golden and Wong have expanded their large Chicago-based brokerage @properties into the At World holding company with the help of a controlling stake taken by private equity firm Quad-C in 2018.
 At World now includes a brokerage wing and national franchise brands @properties, Nest Realty and Ansley Real Estate.
 In 2021, the company acquired the Christie’s International Real Estate network and a long-term license of the brand name from Christie’s auction house.

-White Jr. oversees the day-to-day operation of the almost 1,000 company-owned and franchised offices within Realogy’s highly regarded luxury brand Sotheby’s International Realty, which ranks as the nation’s fifth largest residential real estate brokerage brand by 2020 sales volume.
+White Jr. oversees the day-to-day operation of the almost 1,000 company-owned and franchised offices within Anywhere’s highly regarded luxury brand Sotheby’s International Realty, which ranks as the nation’s fourth largest residential real estate brokerage brand by 2021 sales volume.
 White became chief operating officer in 2004, CEO of the affiliate network in 2013 and added the company-owned stores under his wing in 2019.

-Liebman leads Realogy’s newest franchise brand Corcoran Group as president and CEO.
-The brand, designed to serve megacities and leisure markets in the U.S. and around the world, sold its first franchise in 2020 and now has, within less than two years, grown into a network of over 4,000 agents who do over $18 billion in annuals sales.
+Liebman leads Anywhere’s newest franchise brand Corcoran Group as president and CEO.
+The brand, designed to serve megacities and leisure markets in the U.S. and around the world, sold its first franchise in 2020 and now has, within less than two years, grown into a network of over 5,500 agents who do over $36 billion in annuals sales.
 Liebman previously managed the day-to-day operations of the New York City-based offices of this powerhouse for two decades.